 You could use any pot for planting, but fabric pots offer a few distinct advantages:

 - They’re relatively cheap.
-Often sold in packs, fabric pots are a suitable option for frugal gardeners.
+Often sold in packs, fabric containers are a suitable option for frugal gardeners.

 - They last a long time.
 Cracked plastic and broken ceramic pots begone!
 Fabric pots are made of sturdy materials that won’t rip, even when filled with wet soil.
 Re-use them year after year.